Safeguarding at Sandal Castle VA Primary School

 We have a strong commitment to promoting e-safety and safeguarding children from potentially harmful and inappropriate online material.
 The appointment of two further deputy designated safeguarding lead practitioners has ensured that e-safety remains a priority in our school.
 Rachel Wadsworth is DDSL for online-safety across Foundation Stage and Key Stage 1 and Sarah Reynolds is DDSL for online-safety across Key Stage 2.

-The named governor for online-safety is: Mrs Donna Richardson.
+Our named governor for online-safety is: Donna Richardson.

 All staff (teachers, teaching assistants, midday assistants, admin staff and premises staff) have completed Basic Awareness of Safeguarding Training, led by the WDSCB.
 Those staff who were not able to attend this training or have joined the school since this date have completed similar training programmes.